ASR

 ASR FAQs

-Academic Status Reports (ASRs) are part of an important university-wide student support system that provides students early, personalized feedback about their class progress and alerts academic advisors when needed.
-Faculty should submit early ASRs for any students who are not performing satisfactorily due to missing classes, missing assignments/quizzes, or poor work quality.
-Instructors can also submit positive ASRs for students who are progressing well in the class.
+Academic Status Reports (ASRs) are part of an important university-wide student support system that provides students with early, personalized feedback about their class progress and alerts academic advisors when needed.
+Faculty should submit early ASRs for students who are not performing satisfactorily due to low attendance, missing assignments/quizzes, or poor work quality

-You can submit an ASR throughout your class session (except the very end of the session), and you will have access to the ASR system on the first day of the class.
+You can submit an ASR throughout your class session (except at the very end), and you will have access to the ASR system on the first day of the class.
 The ASR system works on a weekly reporting period (generally from Monday to Sunday).
 Faculty should submit first ASRs as early as possible so students are alerted and have enough time to get back on track.
-We strongly recommend that faculty submit their first ASRs by the third week of class in Session C and by the second week of class in Sessions A/B. If a student continues to experience difficulties, faculty should submit additional ASRs to provide feedback and offer support to the student.
+We strongly recommend that faculty submit their first ASRs by the third week of class in Session C and by the second week of class in Session A or B. If a student continues to experience difficulties, faculty should submit additional ASRs to provide feedback and offer support to the student.

 Instructors teaching 100 and 200-level courses are expected to generate ASRs early and often.
 Students are notified weekly through My ASU and via system-generated emails when they receive an ASR.